Each tent at Selous Impala Camp stands on its own, slightly raised, overlooking the Rufiji River.

 Money: No money exchange is offered.

-Accepted payment on location: The camp prefers payment for any extras in US dollars, Tanzanian shillings or euros cash.
+Accepted payment on location: The camp prefers payment for any extras in US dollars, Tanzanian shillings, English pounds or euros cash.
 They are unable to accept travellers’ cheques or credit cards.